Altruist2692/rystraum-com/src/posts/2021-08-05-play-to-earn-update.md

 ##### Upgrading Weapons

 Give enchanter another weapon to feed to the host weapon.
-Requires in-game token
+Can use in-game or on-chain token.

+##### Player-driven Crafting

+At a certain level of a certain class (so I need separate class-level progressions? might be interesting because this will force players to choose a specialization), players can start crafting on their own with bonus %-chance to craft higher rarity.
+This will need on-chain token & in-game token combined + rare items.

 ##### Payout